 - ENG 205, pre-requisite for all 300-level writing courses. - Three 200-level literature courses.
 Eng 210 289 - One 200-level Theories and Methods course.
 Eng 290 299, pre-requisite for 400-level seminar. - Four 300-level literature courses.
 Eng 310 399. - Three advanced writing courses.
 Eng 300 309. - One 400-level seminar.
-Eng 400-405 - One elective. - -May be a 100-level literature course.\ - -Additional 200-or 300-level literature or writing courses may count. - -English 101 may not be used to fulfill the department's major. - -May be an academic-year internship or individualized study. \ENG 111, 112, 113, IDS 103 or 104, or designated FYS in literature.
+Eng 400-405 - One elective. - -May be a 100-level literature course.\ - -Additional 200-or 300-level literature or writing courses may count. - -English 101 may not be used to fulfill the department's major. - -May be an academic-year internship or individualized study. \ENG 111, 113, IDS 103 or 104, or designated FYS in literature.
 Three of the fourteen courses must focus on literature before 1800.
-Up to two literature courses taken outside the English Department may be counted toward the Writing Concentration major.
+Up to two literature courses taken outside the English Department may count toward the Writing Concentration major.
+(Advisor must provide approval to Registrar's Office for such courses to count in English.)
 Study Abroad: Two courses (one 200-level and one 300-level) from a semester-abroad program may count toward the major.
 A third course (200- or 300-level) from a full-year abroad program may count.

-Major in English with Education Minor The English major can be combined with a minor in secondary education, along with teaching certification.
+English Major with Writing Concentration Checksheet Major in English with Education Minor The English major can be combined with a minor in secondary education, along with teaching certification.
 All English majors who are interested in receiving certification in secondary education should meet with their major advisor and the chair of the Education department no later than the fall of their sophomore year to begin planning how they will meet departmental, college, and state requirements.
 Students pursuing education certification take a range of courses in literature, in writing, and in the history or structure of the English language.
 They develop both historical depth and awareness of the diverse voices that have helped shape literary tradition.
 The secondary education program also requires an "education semester" of student teaching in the senior year, or as an additional semester after graduation.
 More information on requirements for adding an Education Minor to the major in English.
 English majors seeking teaching certification follow the standard English major except, instead of their two electives, they must take: - A language or linguistics course, usually fulfilled with ENG 281.
 For students studying abroad at Lancaster University, LING 130 or 151 would also serve as a substitute for ENG 281.
 AFS 280 may substitute for ENG 281, although it will not count toward the ENG major. - A 200-level intermediate writing course.
-ENG 205 would fulfill the Multiple Inquiries Arts requirement.
+ENG 201 or 205 and JOUR 203 fulfills the Multiple Inquiries Arts requirement.
 Secondary education students should take a variety of English, American, and African American literature.
 They are also encouraged to take a Shakespeare course.
 THA 214, 329, or 331 may serve as a substitute for one ENG literature course.